jmihaljevic04/spring-boot-demo/README.md

 Another advantage of splitting is splitting dependencies.
 For example, `api` microservice doesn't need to have dependency for _spring-batch_.

-Regarding dependencies, common approach is to have `common`, `shared` or some similarly named _jar_ which is used in both microservices (but is not application by itself), and provides shared dependencies, domain classes, utilities etc.
+Regarding dependencies, common approach is to have `common`, `shared` or some similarly named library (_jar_) which is used in both microservices (but is not a runnable application by itself), and provides shared dependencies, domain classes, utilities etc.
-Although it simplifies development and remove need for most of the duplication, it just hides another dependency which has to be maintained and is weak point for both microservices.
+Although it simplifies development and removes need for most of the duplication, it just hides another dependency which has to be maintained and is weak point for both microservices.
 Some examples are:

 - changes made in common module require redeploy of both microservices (tightly coupled)
-- in time combined with poor decisions, becomes cluttered with a bunch of logic
+- over time, combined with poor decisions, becomes cluttered with a bunch of logic
 - often hides need for extracting logic to another application (microservice)
 - if used by someone outside of this project (shared utilities on org level), provides transitive dependencies (which are often not handled properly) and discourages people on making changes due to many unknowns

+If there is need for shared libraries, they in most cases should be handling cross-cutting concerns shared between all runnable microservices, and should contain the least amount of logic necessary.
+For example, if we have microservice which connects to Elasticsearch, and it provides that functionality to all others, that library should contain only specifics regarding integrating with ES, and basic queries.

 ### Communication between microservices